sxsw/rfm/README.md

 	     config :use => :customer1, :layout => 'some_layout'
 	   end

-The current heirarchy of configurable objects in Rfm, starting at the top, is:
+The current hierarchy of configurable objects in Rfm, starting at the top, is:

 * rfm.yml      # file of settings in yaml format
 * RFM_CONFIG   # user-defined hash